 Maine Sex Abuse Settlements and Verdicts

 Prior settlements and verdicts cannot offer an accurate prediction of what your case will be worth.
-They can help provide a general understanding of the range of potential compensation but should be considered in conjunction with other case evaluation tools to accurately determine the value of your claim.
-There are not enough reported settlements and verdicts from Maine to provide a full picture, so the list below includes out-of-state sex abuse cases.
+They can help provide a general understanding of the range of potential compensation.
+Still, they should be considered in conjunction with other case evaluation tools to determine the value of your claim accurately.
+There are not enough reported settlements and verdicts from Maine to provide a complete picture, so the list below includes out-of-state sex abuse cases.

 - $500,000 Verdict (Washington 2021): Plaintiff, a minor student at a special needs school operated by the defendant school district, was sexually abused by a fellow student at the school.
-The other student had a history of sexual aggressive and prior offenses and the lawsuit alleged that the school was negligent in not taking appropriate precautions.
+The other student had a history of sexual aggression and prior offenses, and the lawsuit alleged that the school was negligent in not taking appropriate precautions.

-- $850,000 Settlement (Oregon 2021): Mother filed complaint with the police department that her toddler was being sexually abused by her father during her joint custody time with him.
-The complaint was forwarded the to the State of Oregon, Department of Human Services (DHS).
-Despite repeated notices, lawsuit alleges that DHA failed to protect her daughter from the sexual abuse which continued for years.
+- $850,000 Settlement (Oregon 2021): Mother filed a complaint with the police department that her toddler was being sexually abused by her father during her joint custody time with him.
+The complaint was forwarded to the State of Oregon, Department of Human Services (DHS).
+Despite repeated notices, the lawsuit alleges that DHA failed to protect her daughter from the sexual abuse, which continued for years.

 - $1,200,000 Settlement (Maine 2016): In August 2016, the Diocese of Portland once again reached a settlement, this time with six men who claimed they were victims of abuse by Rev. James Vallely during their childhood years.
 The abuse took place from the 1950s to the 1970s.
 The total settlement amount reached an estimated $1.2 million.
 Details regarding how the settlement would be divided among the men were not disclosed, as they preferred to keep that information private.